Dell Medical School

 Learner Access

 All course materials are held on Canvas.
-Accepted learners can expect to be added to Research Methods 1 (and if applicable, Introduction to Data Computing) in August for the fall semester, and Research Methods 2 (and Introduction to Biostatistics with Stata, if signed up for) in December for the spring semester.
+Accepted learners can expect to be added to Research Methods (and if applicable, Introduction to Data Computing) in August for the fall semester, (if signed up for) and Introduction to Biostatistics with Stata in December for the spring semester.
+Clinical Trials will be a yearlong course.
 If you have any trouble accessing Canvas please let Leta Moser know.

 Matriculate Costs